Military history of the Aleutian Islands: Moving towards Kiska and Attu

 On January 11, 1943, U.S. forces captured Amchitka, an island just fifty miles from Kiska.
 However, challenges faced the Americans stationed there from the outset – on the first night that the Americans spent on the ground, harsh winds destroyed many of the Americans' boats, and on the second night a blizzard reduced the base's line of sight.
 By mid-February, Army engineers had completed an airfield on the island, after which attacks on the island by the Japanese became less frequent.

 With the Americans moving closer towards Kiska and Attu, the Japanese were finding it increasingly difficult to resupply their bases there.
 In March 1943, Admiral Thomas C. Kinkaid established a naval blockade around the islands, refusing to let Japanese ships through.
-On March 26, Admiral Hosogaya attempted to break the blockade with eight battle ships as well as three transports, resulting in the Battle of the Komandorski Islands, the last battle fought only between surface ships in the Pacific War.
+On March 26, Admiral Hosogaya attempted to break the blockade with eight warships as well as three transports, resulting in the Battle of the Komandorski Islands, the last battle fought only between surface ships in the Pacific War.
 Following the American victory in this battle, the Japanese were forced to resupply their occupied possessions in the Aleutian chain by submarine.

 Following the Battle of the Komandorski Islands, Admiral Kinkaid requested a larger force of 25,000 troops to support an assault on Kiska.
 However, as there were not enough ships to transport such a large division to the Aleutians, Kinkaid suggested that the Americans' objective change from Kiska, which was defended by about 9,000 men, to Attu, which was home to only 500 Japanese.
 On April 1, Kinkaid received approval from the Joint Chiefs of Staff to execute the operation, codenamed SANDCRAB.
 The terrain of Attu Island was not hospitable for such an operation – much of the island's landmass not covered in snowy peaks was covered in muskeg, a marshy soil type that is almost impossible to cross by foot.
 In addition, Attu Island was subject to frequent storms and soupy fogs.